9-Making an Argument

-Realizing that your term paper, essay, blog post, or poster is to make an argument gives you a big head start because right off you know the sources you’re going to need are those that will let you write the components of an argument for your reader.
+Realizing that your final product for your research project is to make an argument gives you a big head start because right off you know the sources you’re going to need are those that will let you write the components of an argument for your reader.

 Happily (and not coincidentally), most of those components coincide with the information needs we’ve been talking about.
 Meeting an information need by using sources will enable you to write the corresponding argument component in your final product.